brillout/goldpage/docs/readme.template.md

 ###### Batteries included

-`ssr-coin` comes with nifty features out of the box, such as browser autoreload, server autoreload, page based code splitting and HTTP caching.
+`ssr-coin` comes with nifty features out of the box such as browser & server auto-reload, page based code splitting, and optimal HTTP caching.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path